CAPTURING EUROPE’S

-The Mihrab at the Mezquita in Cordoba
+The Mihrab at the Mezquita

 Architecture John Wright Architecture John Wright

-The Mihrab at the Mezquita in Cordoba
+The Mihrab at the Mezquita

 The Mihrab is the most sacred part of the Mezquita, indicating the direction of Mecca.
 Unlike typical Mihrabs, it doesn’t face directly east; instead, it aligns southeast, following the original Islamic practice when Córdoba was under Umayyad rule.